simons-work/coding-exercise-web-api/README.md

 I have tested that if the model submitted does not pass the validation rules, then you get a HTTP 400 error with the JSON array of model errors.
 Some people go with HTTP 422 I think as the model may be 'correct' in terms of properties submitted but just invalid in terms of validation.

 Likewise when the model is correct and the customer can be created, I just went with HTTP 200, but again some people use HTTP 201 Created.

+Finally if exception occurs like if you rename the database in appsettings.json, then checked it returns http 500 and the controller does catch the exception to pass it to the ILogger.

 ### Areas for improvement ###